About this Page

-- June - July - Reconsideration requests are due to CMS thirty (30) days from the date on the notification of non-compliance
+- July-August - Reconsideration requests are due to CMS thirty (30) days from the date on the notification of non-compliance.

-- June - July - CMS provides an email acknowledgement within five (5) business days upon receipt of the reconsideration request
+- July-August - CMS provides an email acknowledgment within five (5) business days upon receipt of the reconsideration request.

 - September - CMS notifies hospices of the Agency’s decision on the reconsideration requests.

 - October 1- Any hospice determined to be non-compliant is subject to the 2% reduction in their APU for that fiscal year.

 CMS will provide an email acknowledgment upon receipt of the reconsideration request.
 CMS will notify the hospice of its decision to any reconsideration via the MACs and also an electronic letter via the QIES - Certification and Survey Provider Enhanced Reporting (CASPER) system.
 Hospices should look for the letter and be sure to access their CASPER system since either letter serves as notice of CMS’ decision.

 Hospices dissatisfied with the reconsideration ruling may file a claim under 42 CFR Part 405, Subpart R (a Provider Reimbursement Review Board [PRRB] appeal).
 Details are available on the CMS.gov PRRB Review Instructions website.
 You must follow the instructions listed on that website to file with the PRRB.

 If the estimated impact of your penalty is $10,000 or below, you should file the appeal with Federal Specialized Services, the ASC.
 These appeals are called Contractor Appeals.
 Information on these appeals is available on your MAC’s website.